Normal, Illinois: Primary and secondary

 The Town of Normal is in the McLean County Unit District No. 5, which includes Normal Community High School, Normal Community West High School, and Kingsley Junior High School Two schools in Normal are operated by Illinois State University: University High School and Thomas Metcalf Elementary.

-Private schools include Cornerstone Christian Academy, Epiphany Catholic School, and Calvary Christian Academy.
+Private schools include Bloom Community School, Cornerstone Christian Academy, Epiphany Catholic School, and Calvary Christian Academy.

 Colleges and universities

 Normal is also home to two centers of higher learning.